SSblackboard/wellbowledshane/src/content/blog/investor-mindset-urgency-is-not-your-friend.md

 ---
-title: Investor Mindset - Urgency is not your friend
+title: Urgency is not your friend
 heroImage: ../../assets/images/urgency-is-not-your-friend.png
 category: Investor Mindset
 description: When I’m are considering making an investment, urgency and speed to